Retinal Tearscauses, symptoms and treatment

 • Family history of retinal detachment

-• Prior eye surgery, such as cataract removal
+• Prior eye surgery, such as cataract surgery

 Conservative treatment for retinal tears

-Occasionally, the eye spontaneously begins to form a stabilizing scar around the tear.
-Nonetheless, once a tear has been identified, it needs to be followed by a trained specialist to make sure that it does not get worse.
+Occasionally, the eye spontaneously forms a stabilizing scar around the tear.
+Nonetheless, once a tear has been identified, it needs to be followed by a retina specialist to ensure it does not get worse.

 Retinal tear surgery

 Of all the eye treatments, this has one of the easiest recoveries!
-There are virtually no restrictions following retinal laser treatment.
-In fact, you can resume your normal activities and work schedule immediately.
+There are virtually no restrictions following these retinal treatments.
+You can resume your normal activities and work schedule immediately.

 Choose Assil Gaur Eye Institute for retinal treatment